 A new car has the reliability of the manufacturer attached to it.
 New cars are thoroughly tested, and even a small snag is taken very seriously by the carmaker.
 However, you don’t get such assurance when you buy a second-hand car.
 Fraudulent dealers can hand you a raw deal on used cars.
 Fortunately, most of their tricks are quite predictable and well-documented.
-Therefore, you can ensure that your used car is a good buy with a bit of precaution.
-Here are some of the precautions that you can take:
+Therefore, with some precaution, you can ensure that your used car is a good buy.
+Here are some of the protection that you can take:

 - Summary show